Pornography laws by region: Hungary

-Hungary's parliament passed a law that bans pornography to anyone under 18 years old.
+In 2021 Hungary's parliament passed a law that bans display or promote pornography, including gender change or homosexuality to anyone under 18 years old.

 Iceland

 The production or sale of pornography is prohibited in Iceland.
 Heavy fines were applied in 2001 and ten years earlier a fine was applied to the first manager of the first private TV station (and the only case to present) in Iceland for showing the Danish "mainstream" Zodiac-films, I Tvillingernes tegn and I Tyrens tegn.
 In early 2013 there was a draft proposal by Ögmundur Jónasson, the Minister of the Interior, to extend the ban to online pornography to protect children from violent sexual imagery.
 The plan has been stalled since the change in government during the parliamentary election on 27 April 2013.
 Since then, there have been no changes to the relevant legislation, and no changes have been formally proposed.

 Italy

 In Italy, it is illegal to distribute pictorial or video pornography to persons under the age of 18.
 However, persons over 18 years of age are permitted to view pornographic material.